Having lived most of my acting career in Portugal - where the market is quite different - I've had

 - TV, other: music videos, commercials, show co-hosting (gameshow, variety talkshow), gala performances, talkshow guest appearences.

-- Theatre: 24 productions, including Fool for Love (as May) in Lisbon, and He & She (as She)
+- Theatre: 24 productions, including Fool for Love (as May) in Lisbon, and He & She (as She) in NYC.

 She's a certified and experienced teacher, with a Licentiate degree in Clinical Psychology.